furqan-qadri/SocialLife/README.md

 2. Recent Posts
 3. About me

-The design is based on a figma mockup several tech is used in this project
+The design is based on a figma mockup which has been copied to pixel perfect precision.